-College students who decide not to return to the College must formally withdraw their registration.
+Students in the College who decide not to return to the College must formally withdraw their registration.
 To do so, students should contact the Office of the Dean of Students in the College.
 Students who decide to return to the College after being withdrawn must apply to resume their studies.
 The College is not obliged to approve a student’s return.
-Students who are approved to resume their studies are expected to complete their program without further interruption (see the section on “Petitioning the Faculty Committee on the Resumption of Studies” in the College Catalogue at http://college.uchicago.edu/advising/leave-absence-withdrawal).
+Students who are approved to resume their studies are expected to complete their program without further interruption (see the section on “Petitioning the Committee on the Resumption of Studies” in the College Catalogue at http://college.uchicago.edu/advising/leave-absence-withdrawal).
 Students who do not meet with a dean will have a note “Unofficial Withdrawal from the College” posted to their University of Chicago transcripts and are liable for all tuition and fees assessed for any quarter for which they have registered.

-Students in the graduate and professional schools who decide to withdraw from their programs-of-study should meet with their area Dean of Students to review their plans.
+Students in the graduate divisions and professional schools who decide to withdraw from their programs-of-study should meet with their area Dean of Students to review their plans.